 Understanding Whisky

-Unlike cognac, which necessarily comes from a specific region of France and is strictly-defined and regulated, whisky can come from many places, be made from many raw materials, using many different methods, and result in very distinct characteristics and flavor profiles.
+Unlike cognac, which necessarily comes from France and is strictly-defined and regulated, whisky can come from many places, be made from many things, using many different methods, and result in very distinct characteristics and flavor profiles.
 A selection of the most popular whiskys includes:

 Scotch Whisky